Iced coffee drinks are refreshing beverages suitable for any time during the year.

 - Remove the cheesecloth with the coffee grains

-- Add the condensed milk/milk syrup, sugar, and salt to the coffee.
+- Add the coffee’s condensed milk/milk syrup, sugar, and salt.

 - Stir everything well.